anaesthecinesia, anesthecinesia (s) (noun)

 ; anaesthetizes, anesthetizes; anaesthetized, anesthetized; anaesthetizing, anesthetizing

-To administer medications to a person, or animal, that is designed to render the recipient insensible and unaware of any pain: Angela, the nurse, used an alcohol swab to clean Marie's skin before using an injection to anesthetize her.
+To administer a medication to a person, or animal, that is designed to render the recipient insensible and unaware of any pain: Angela, the nurse, used an alcohol swab to clean Marie's skin before using an injection to anesthetize her.

 analgesia (s) (noun)